Non-classical properties of the e.m. near field of an atom in spontaneous light emission: Introduction

+Description of light detection and the theory of optical coherence \cite{GlauberKoh} have motivated and justified the use of the so-called Glauber first order correlation function, which can alternatively be interpreted as a single photon wave function \cite{Foxmulder}, and/or as a single photon electric field \cite{HarocheRaimond}.

 However, most attention so far has been devoted to the wave functions of free photons in the absence of sources \cite{RaymerSmith}.
-Notable exceptions, besides our earlier work \cite{CausalMidFar}, are contributions by Sipe \cite{Sipe} and Scully and Zhubairy \cite{Foxmulder}, wherein it is shown how the causal propagation of spontaneously emitted photons can be established through the photon wave function formalism.
-This (standard) result is not fully comfortable however because, in those approaches, the quantum Green function that we derive in absence of longitudinal field is essentially equivalent to its classical counterpart, which at the other side results from the joint contribution of transverse and longitudinal fields.
-This would suggest that the classical-quantum correspondence is not fully verified, a rather suspicious hypothesis, which brought us to study the quantum Green function corresponding to the A.p coupling between the electron and the Maxwell fields and not the E.r coupling as has been done before.
+Notable exceptions, besides our earlier work \cite{CausalMidFar}, are contributions by Sipe \cite{Sipe} and Scully and Zubairy \cite{Foxmulder}, wherein it is shown how the causal propagation of spontaneously emitted photons can be established through the photon wave function formalism.
+This (standard) result is not fully comfortable however because, in those approaches, the quantum Green function that is derived in the absence of the longitudinal field is essentially equivalent to its classical counterpart, which results from the joint contribution of transverse and longitudinal fields.
+This would suggest that the classical-quantum correspondence is not fully verified, a rather suspicious hypothesis, which brought us to study the quantum Green function corresponding to the A.p coupling between the electron and the Maxwell fields and not the E.r coupling as has been done before \cite{Sipe,Foxmulder}.
 In this work, we show that then the picture is more complicated.
 Our main results are the following:

-1) if we resort to the A.p interaction Hamiltonian, there appears at the level of the photon wave function a new source of non-locality, different from the two aforementioned types of non-locality (which essentially amount to a blurring of the causal light cone \cite{CausalMidFar,VincePhD});
+1) if we resort to the A.p interaction Hamiltonian, there appears at the level of the photon wave function a new source of non-locality, different from the two aforementioned (Hegerfeldt and Shirokov) types of non-locality (which essentially amount to a blurring of the causal light cone \cite{CausalMidFar,VincePhd22}).
+Disregarding this blurring effect, the mid and far field are very close to those computed, in the standard approach, with the E.r interaction Hamiltonian, at the dipolar approximation.
+This is not so however in the case of the near field where a new type of non-locality appears (section \ref{2}).

-2) in full analogy with what happens in classical electrodynamics, this non-locality is compensated by the instantaneous longitudinal (Coulomb) field generated by the quantum dipole.